 Con: Most of the sharks caught in hunts are not involved in shark attacks and represent immature and/or non-aggressive species.
 Even if a “man-eating” shark is captured it is difficult to confirm that it was the actual shark causing the attack.
 Most of these actions are short-lived and do not have a significant effect on reducing shark populations.

 Science: of the three principal species that attack humans, two of them — white and tiger sharks — can migrate up to 30-100 km per day, so it unlikely localized fishing effort would actually eliminate the culprit shark if it was one of these species, although it is possible.
 However, bull sharks are also known to attack humans and are territorial.
 Thus, localized efforts would have a higher probability of success for this species.
-In the New Jersey case hundreds of sharks were killed during “the largest scale animal hunt in history” with funds allocated by the US House of Representatives.
+In the New Jersey case, hundreds of sharks were killed during “the largest scale animal hunt in history” with funds allocated by the US House of Representatives.
 A 7.5 ft. juvenile great white was eventually captured not far from the site of the last attacks, and although it is still debated, some scientists believe this was the responsible individual (Fernicola, 2001).

-Pro: Culls reduce the number of sharks in the population and may lower the incidence of shark attacks depending on the location and species involved.
+Pro: Culls reduce the number of sharks in the population and may, under some circumstances, lower the incidence of shark attacks depending on the location and species involved.
 In KwaZulu-Natal (KZN) South Africa, for example, incidences involving resident sharks (primarily Bull sharks) declined 90–100% after the use of nets in 1952 but were less efficient for non-resident (transient) sharks, such as great whites or tiger sharks (Curtis et al., 2012).
 In Queensland, Australia, there has been only a single shark attack since it instituted its net and drumline program in 1962 (Queensland Dept. Fisheries, 2006).
 In contrast, a series of short shark control programs implemented in Hawaii from 1959-1976 did not appear to have measurable effects on the rate of attacks (Wetherbee et al., 1994).
 Samples derived from culls can provide valuable biological information on the composition of shark species in the area.

-Con: Culling operations are expensive, can experience significant social and cultural opposition, and can have major impacts on the marine environment.
+Con: Culling operations are expensive, can experience significant social and cultural opposition and can have major impacts on the marine environment.
 Most of the sharks caught through these operations are immature or unlikely to attack humans.
-In addition, they may be significant numbers of by-catch (non-targeted) individuals caught, such as dolphins, turtles, whales and seals.
+In addition, they may be significant numbers of by-catch (non-targeted) individuals caught, such as dolphins, turtles, whales, and seals.
 By-catch may be very high initially but rates decline over time as the local communities of sharks, dolphins and turtles decline.
 Some programs, as in Western Australia, may release non-target animals and sharks <3m in length but many die in the nets and on the hook before they can be released.
 These methods do not eliminate shark attacks completely.
 In fact, approximately 35-40% of shark entanglements occur on the beach side of the nets in NSW, because sharks are able to swim over and around the nets (Dixon, 2005).
 Shark culls have been rejected for their high ecological impacts in Western Australia by scientists from Bond University (McPhee, 2012).
 However, a shark culling program was implemented two years later but stopped in 2014 by objections from WA EPA (The Conversation, 2014).

-Science: Sharks have been a natural predator in marine communities for 100s of million of years and play an essential role in maintaining healthy ecosystems.
-As the top predators in these systems they limit the abundance of their prey, which in turn has cascading effects in the food chain.
+Science: Sharks have been a natural predator in marine communities for 100s of millions of years and play an essential role in maintaining healthy ecosystems.
+As the top predators in these systems, they limit the abundance of their prey, which in turn has cascading effects in the food chain.
 By limiting the population of other species sharks increase the species diversity of the ecosystem.
 As a result, when sharks are removed or reduced in natural ecosystems through human activities, marine communities can change drastically and cause imbalances among species (Myers, 2007).
-Impacts to non-targeted (by-catch) species can be significant and cause declines in species that are both ecologically important and economically and culturally valuable, such as seals, dolphins, whales and turtles.
+Impacts to non-targeted (by-catch) species can be significant and cause declines in species that are both ecologically important and economically and culturally valuable, such as seals, dolphins, whales, and turtles.